02YR

 Plumbing

-A heat-pump water heater, short runs.
+All new plumbing and a heat-pump water heater, positioned for short hot water runs.

-• All new drain, waste, vent, and supply
+• All new drain, waste, vent, and supply lines

 • Smart heat-pump water heater